-Knowing the demand for transportation is a key input to any decision-making process related to investments in transportation and traffic facilities and services such as highways, subways, parking lots, bike-sharing system, etc. The travel demand analysis consists of developing behavioural models that can predict the individual mobility patterns in response to supply and demographic changes, level of service, and other external factors.
+The travel demand analysis consists of developing behavioural models that can predict the individual mobility patterns in response to supply and demographic changes, level of service, and other external factors.
 This course will introduce data-driven as well as hypothesis-driven approaches that can mathematically model correlation, heterogeneity, dynamics, and latent behaviour with respect to travel related choice making.
 Furthermore, the use of such models in simulation to forecast the travel demand will be demonstrated.
-1 Credit and relative positioning; single and multi-constellation GNSS; integer ambiguity determination; integration of GNSS and other systems; current research topics.
 1 Credit